 Does the Daily Cal table during the hiring process?

 Under normal circumstances, yes, the Daily Cal has a table on Sproul Plaza during the first few weeks of classes leading up to the application deadline.
-During the spring 2022 recruitment season, the Daily Cal will not table in person but will attend virtual Calapalooza and have virtual info sessions.
+During the spring 2023 recruitment season, the Daily Cal will table in person and attend virtual Calapalooza and have virtual info sessions.
 Feel free to contact [email protected] with any questions.

 If I have work samples that are applicable to both my preferences, can I use them for both?